Bilateral relations Switzerland-Chile

 The Swiss Polar Institute, an EPFL research entity, conducted the Antarctic Circumnavigation Expedition (ACE) in March 2017 and is running a number of other research projects supported by Chile.

 Development cooperation and humanitarian aid

-The Swiss Development Cooperation (SDC)'s global programmes in the Andean region (climate change, protection of resources, water management) also include Chile.
-In order to include Chilean expertise, Switzerland takes a South-South cooperation approach at the regional level to such issues as urban air quality (CALAC+ project), sustainable forest management in the Andes (Bosques Andinos project) and private-sector water management (Suizagua project).
+The global programmes undertaken by the SDC in the Andean region (climate change, protection of resources, water management) also include Chile.
+In order to capitalise on its knowledge base in Chile, Switzerland takes a South-South cooperation approach at regional level to such issues as urban air quality (CALAC+ project), sustainable forest management in the Andes (Bosques Andinos project) and private sector water management (Suizagua project).

-Swiss Humanitarian Aid also supports Chile in disaster risk reduction and rapid response to crises.
+Swiss Humanitarian Aid also assists Chile with disaster risk reduction and rapid responses to crises.

 Swiss nationals in Chile

-According to statistics on the Swiss abroad, there were 5,500 Swiss citizens living in Chile at the end of 2019.
-In the capital Santiago there has been a Swiss school since 1939.
-It has around 640 pupils and enjoys an excellent reputation.
+According to statistics on the Swiss abroad, there were 5684 Swiss citizens living in Chile at the end of 2022.
+There has been a Swiss school in the capital Santiago since 1939.
+Today it has around 640 students and enjoys an excellent reputation.

 History of bilateral relations

-Switzerland opened an honorary consulate in Valparaíso in 1851 and another in the capital city Santiago in 1918.
-The latter was upgraded in 1923 to a consulate general, in 1944 to a legation and in 1957 to an embassy.
+Switzerland first opened an honorary consulate in Valparaiso in 1851 and another in the capital Santiago in 1918.
+The latter was upgraded to a consulate general in 1923, a legation in 1944 and an embassy in 1957.

 Chile was a popular destination for emigrants from Switzerland in the 19th century.
-Swiss merchants settled in the port city of Valparaíso, while farmers and artisans settled further south.
+Swiss traders primarily settled in the port city of Valparaíso, while farmers and craftspeople headed to southern Chile.